evantrowbridge/policy_lab_ndi/README.md

 ## Notes on Data:

+-   merged_data.csv

+    -   A file that merges variables of interest from the data sets below.

+-   owid-covid-data.csv

--   owid-covid-data.csv ..+ This comes from Our Wold in Data. ..+ Data can be updated to most recent version here: <https://github.com/owid/covid-19-data/tree/master/public/data>
+    -   This comes from Our Wold in Data.
+    -   Data can be updated to most recent version here: <https://github.com/owid/covid-19-data/tree/master/public/data>

 -   EIU_democracy_index_clean.csv